blowb/blowb-doc/setup-host/docker.rst

 It will let you run docker without root access.
 Remember you need to relogin to make the group change take effect.

-Since we may need to use `nsenter`_ to enter the container, for convenience, run the command below to add a function to enter a container easily:
+Since you may need to use `nsenter`_ to enter the container, for convenience, run the command below to add a function to enter a container easily:
 ::

    cat >>~/.bashrc << 'EOF'